CL1nu5/ChessPlatform/doc/Server-Client-Protocol.md

   - Number of lines
   - ("STX", 0x02)
   - content (every line ends wit a line feed (LF, 0xA, '\n'))
+  - ("ETX", 0x03)

 - After receiving all the Data, the receiver has two options:
   - If everything was transmitted correctly it sends back ("ACK", 0x06)
   - If there were errors transmitting, sends ("NAK", 0x15) and repeats the process

-- If the transfer is carried out incorrectly 3 times, the transfer is aborted and the client throws an error
+- If the transfer is carried out incorrectly 3 times, the transfer is aborted and the sender throws an error